|Suitable for:||Attentive, experienced, and active owners, families, homes with outdoor space|

 However, when you leave, they tend to suffer from separation anxiety, which may become severe.
 This frustration may be vented through destructive behavior.
 Consider how much time you may need to leave your Brindle Pitbull dog alone before adopting this type of dog.

 Brindle Pitbull dogs can become jealous if you give your attention to another dog.
 Generally, this breed does not like to get along with other dogs.
-However, early and frequent socialization can help your Pitbull puppy — and eventually, your grown-up dog — become friendlier.
+However, early and frequent socialization can help your Brindle Pitbull puppy and, eventually, your grown-up dog become friendlier.

 Things to Know When Owning a Brindle Pitbull